KiwiBryn/FieldGateway.nRF24L01.devDuinoV2.2Client/README.md

 ![devDuino V2.2 Client](devDuinoV22.jpg)

-I have "automagic provisioning" (hold the buttons down on the device & field gateway and they will find each other, like WPA) under devellopment.
+I have "automagic provisioning" (hold the buttons down on the device & field gateway and they will find each other, like WPA) under development.

 ```
 Setup called